Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

 }
 ```

-The first thing we do is throw an error if the supplied data does not have the length that is a multiple of four.
-We know that in a Base64 encoded string, we will always end up with a multiple of four bytes, if needed filled up with padding symbols.
-If this is simply not the case, disregard the input as corrupt and early exit our program.
+The first thing we do is throw an error if the input data does not match the requirements, arguably returning a `Result` and having an early return here would've been a better fit..
+But anyway!
+We know that in a Base64 encoded string, we will always end up with a multiple of four bytes, padded with padding characters if needed.
+If it does not match the multiple of four requirement, we'll panic

-However if we did receive a multiple of four characters, we split the string into its `chars` in chunks of four chars each and feed the chunks to the `original` function where we're fetching the original 6-bit number from our alphabet.
-This chunk goes into the `stitch` function to convert back into original data.
+If the data is valid, we split the string into its `chars` and slice it in chunks of 4 `char`'s.
+Each slice is fed through the `original` function that will fetch the original char from the alphabet which is `flat_map`-ped through the stitch function.

-Let's take a look at our `original` function first:
+### Getting the original
 ```rust
 fn original<T: Alphabet>(alphabet: &T, chunk: &[char]) -> Vec<u8> {
     chunk